If you want to find kids’ clothes cheap, our Used Clothing Tips for Kids Page will help.

 I like to garage sale — I often buy clothes for my children, Christmas gifts, etc. this way.
 It’s a frugal way to get great things for less money.

-Last year, I found a way to make garage-saleing even more profitable.
+Last year, I found a way to make going to garage sales even more profitable.
 I can buy children’s and infant clothes and toys (only in excellent condition) often for about a quarter.
 Then I resell them at a local semi-annual children’s consignment sale.
-At this sale, clothes sell for 1/3 to 1/2 of retail price — so I can easily get $5 or more for a pair of children’s jeans purchased for a quarter.
+At this sale, clothes sell for 1/3 to 1/2 of the retail price — so I can easily get $5 or more for a pair of children’s jeans purchased for a quarter.
 I get to keep 65% of the sale price, and the remainder is donated to charity.